VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

   - Changes to the position of an marker are not reflected on his corners, meaning that moving the whole marker from its initial position, then moving a corner will exhibit weird behavior as the corner's position hasn't been updated from the prior move.
   - The next step would then be to actually convert the positions from their page coordinates (in pixels) back into parser coordinates in millimeters.
 (The test JSON files we had available had every coordinate in millimeters).
 == Duplication of data when opening a save file
 _It is possible, with the help of the menu bar, to open a save file on the evaluation window.
-Because of a lack of time, the table doesn't possess a method to clean its content, and thus the save data will add ontop of the pre-existing data._
+Because of a lack of time, the table doesn't possess a method to clean its content, and thus the save data will add on top of the pre-existing data._

 There could be two fixes to this issue :
 - Creating a method to clean the content of the table.
 - Creating a method to delete and recreate a new table made up of this new data.
 = Missing features
-- #text(fill: rgb("#2CBEC0"), [Menu Bar : ])It lacks most of its functionnality, however, most of the functions are already present in the code and just need to be written.
+- #text(fill: rgb("#2CBEC0"), [Menu Bar : ])It lacks most of its functionality, however, most of the functions are already present in the code and just need to be written.
 Some options may need to be removed as they were more of a placeholder than anything else (i.e. darkmode).
 - modifications Table -> preview
 - Because of the lack of modifications possible, the save system doesn't account for any modifications, only storing the initial state of the data.
 - counting papers submitted